 So, kindergarten moms, if I’ve struck a chord here and given a voice to your concerns, keep the conversation going.

-Turn to your friends, turn to your partner, turn to your coworkers, turn to me if you want!
+Turn to your friends, turn to your partner, turn to your coworkers, and sign up for my weekly newsletter so you and I can keep talking about it!
 But keep the conversation going.
 Give those thoughts a voice instead of letting them swirl.

 It’s perfectly normal to wonder what this next stage of your life is going to look like.
 If it will change, if it will stay the same.
 If you want it to change, if you want it to stay the same.

 So talk about it.
 Figure out what you want.
-Change your mind a half a dozen times.
+Change your mind half a dozen times.
 Figure it out some more.
 Make a plan, and then be prepared to be flexible with that plan.
-If 2020 has taught us nothing else, it is that we need to be like bendy straws – ready to stretch, move, and change shape in order to succeed.
+If 2020 and 2021 have taught us nothing else, it is that we need to be like bendy straws – ready to stretch, move, and change shape in order to succeed.

 But however you’re bending, always keep your sights on what success looks like to you and your family.
 It’s no one else’s success but your own, and I’ll be right here cheering you on.